sebastiansam55/autokey-sphinx/README.md

 I also have it set to use [recommonmark]() in case any one wants to use markdown really badly.

+It also uses the default [sphinx.ext.viewcode](https://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html) to insert links to the related soure code.
+It looks sort of silly on the current main code base but this is fixed by the upcoming refactor.

 The old wiki pages, while written in markdown are easily converted using the bash script provided, `pdmdtorst.sh` (PanDocMarkDownTORST).
 Run this in the base of the wiki repo and it will generate a `.rst` file for every `.md` file found.